 Weight Gain/Increased Appetite

-Some people gain excess pounds because they eat due to stress or anxiety.
+Some people gain excess weight because they eat for emotional reasons.
 Receiving a cancer diagnosis is stressful.
 When snacking, reach for nutrient-dense options, such as fruit, yogurt or vegetables with hummus dip.

 If you find yourself turning to food for comfort, ask your health care provider about options for managing anxiety and stress.
 Most cancer centers offer free or low-cost counseling, support groups, art therapy, massages and a variety of other coping tools.